-Diane James is one of 10 elected Members of the European Parliament (MEP) representing the South East region of the United Kingdom.
+Diane James is one of the 10 elected Members of the European Parliament (MEP) and representing the South East region of the United Kingdom.

 Diane sits as an independent with no party affiliation.